Some Movements & Styles in Plain English by C. Pagani

 Impressionism & Abstract Impressionism

 A movement which began in the 1940s, Abstract Expressionism is a style of painting in which the emotional, non-objective qualities of an object are given preeminence, taking all of the brakes off of the flow of human consciousness and creativity.
 In abstract expressionism the painter shows his personality through spontaneity.
 This being the case, most abstract expressionist art does not consist of painting an object or image, but is instead a study in color and interplay of paint and canvas.
 Nonrepresentational art, also called New York School.
-For further reading, see Abstract Expressionism Examples and Varieties.
+For further reading, see Abstract Expressionism Examples and Varieties and some modern abstract art (click on post titles to see paintings).

 Non-representational or non-objective art - that is, the artist does not attempt to capture an exact likeness from nature.
 Instead, the subject of abstract painting is the painting itself.
 "Paint is paint and canvas is canvas - they should not pretend to be otherwise."
 For further reading, see Abstract Expressionism Examples and Varieties, C. Pagani abstract expressionist paintings. (click on post titles to see paintings).